Programming and Technical Aspects

 12Y of shadow

-13Degrees changed per hour
+13Degrees of longitude changed per hour

 14Diameter of satellite / Diameter of planet